 Courtesy of Janet Echelman, Inc.

+One advantage of having the piece hang in a room, however, is the wonderful shadows it casts on the walls.
 Maya Lin is another "blue chip" artist most famous for her brilliant Vietnam Memorial in Washington, DC.
 Her Folding the Chesapeake is installed on the second floor of the Renwick.

 Maya Lin